linkerd/linkerd2/rfc/helm.md

 Currently the `proxy-injector` webhook is invoked for any pod that gets created.
 If the pod's namespace or the pod itself contains a `linkerd.io/inject: enabled` annotation then the webhook relies on the library `pkg/inject/inject.go` to programatically generate a proxy container (and a proxy-init container if necessary) using go-client structs.
 Those structs are transformed into JSON-patch format which is returned to Kubernetes, which will do the actual injection of the container into the pod.

 The functionality and contract for `pkg/inject/inject.go` will remain the same but with a different mechanism underneath.
-The JSON-patch will be generated through the new `data-plane` chart which itself depends on the `_proxy.yaml` template under the `charts/partials` chart. `_proxy.yaml` will be the sole place containing the structure of the proxy container and it will replace the go-client structs currently used.
+The JSON-patch will be generated through the new `patch` chart which itself depends on the `_proxy.yaml` template under the `charts/partials` chart. `_proxy.yaml` will be the sole place containing the structure of the proxy container and it will replace the go-client structs currently used.
 This partial will also be used when doing `helm install` (see below) thus avoiding having more than one place for the proxy structure source-of-truth.

 ### `linkerd inject`